-Comanchero vice president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars
+Comancheros vice-president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars

 The police allege the Comancheros, an Australian gang which set up shop in New Zealand after a number of senior members were deported here, are behind significant drug smuggling linked to a Mexican cartel.

 Daniels was not charged with any drug offences.
-He was convicted and remanded in custody by Justice Simon Moore until his sentencing sentenced in February.
+He was convicted and remanded in custody by Justice Simon Moore until his sentencing in February.

 READ MORE: